 A term created in the 1960’s this was a concept originally thought to mainly effect women.
 Since then, much more research has been undertake that this is a condition that impacts the daily lives of both genders and all ages.

 - Investigates the concept and where it came from

 - Offers practical tips to deal with these feelings both before and when they happen

 Get in touch

-If you would like to know more about how we can support you in identifying key training needs to support workplace mental health and wellbeing
+If you would like to know more about any of these courses, or how we can support you in identifying key training needs to support workplace mental health and wellbeing